 Across the four insurers that offer individual market plans in the South Carolina exchange, the average approved rate change for 2021 was a decrease of 1.48 percent.
 The insurers implemented the following average pre-subsidy rate changes:

 - Blue Cross Blue Shield of South Carolina: Average rate decrease of 1.85% (BCBSSC has the vast majority of the state’s enrollment in ACA-compliant individual market plans, with roughly 197,000 members, according to SERFF filing BCSC-132369618; BCBSSC had initially proposed a smaller rate decrease of just 0.1 percent)

 - Ambetter/Absolute Total Care: Average rate increase of 8.5% (Ambetter had 7,348 members in 2020, according to SERFF filing CECO-132377401)

 - Bright: Average rate decrease of 0.05% (Bright had initially proposed an average rate decrease of 2.04 percent; Bright has 5,754 policyholders—member count is likely higher—according to SERFF filing BRHP-132335829)

 - Molina: Average rate decrease of 3.6% (Molina has 5,168 members in 2020, according to SERFF filing MHSC-132366286)

-BlueChoice, which only offers plans outside the exchange, will reduce average premiums by 1.62 percent for 2021 (on the heels of an average rate decrease of more than 7 percent in 2020).
-BlueChoice has 3,890 policyholders as of 2020.
+BlueChoice, which only offers plans outside the exchange, reduced average premiums by 1.62% for 2021 (on the heels of an average rate decrease of more than 7% in 2020).
+BlueChoice had 3,890 policyholders as of 2020.